MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/manage-group-owner-consent-policies.md

    Repeat this step to add more "exclude" condition sets.

-Once the group owner consent policy has been created, you can [allow group owners consent](configure-user-consent.md?tabs=azure-powershell#allow-user-consent-subject-to-an-app-consent-policy) subject to this policy.
+Once the group owner consent policy has been created, you can [allow group owners consent](configure-user-consent.md?tabs=azure-powershell#allow-user-consent-subject-to-an-app-consent-policy-using-powershell) subject to this policy.

-## Delete a custom group owner consent policy
+## Delete a custom group owner consent policy using Microsoft Graph

 1. The following shows how you can delete a custom group owner consent policy.